morerokk/NoeNoeShaderEdits/README.md

 # Metallic

 An experimental feature that adds metallic support, similar to Standard.
 Metallic maps use the Red channel for Metallic and Alpha for Smoothness.
 Smoothness doesn't do anything by itself, a lower smoothness simply blurs the reflections that you see on Metallic.
 Metallic on Transparent works similarly to Fade, so the reflections are faded out too.

+# Eye Tracking
+The shader now features an experimental eye tracking version!
+This makes the mesh face the camera.
+However, the eyes will occasionally look ahead.
+This behavior is entirely determined by the "pattern texture", a black and white gradient that scrolls from left to right.
+When the current pixel is black, the eyes will look straight ahead normally.
+When the pixel is white, the eyes will look towards the camera.
+In-between values are also supported, allowing for smooth transitions.
+The scroll speed and blur factor can be changed.
+For best results, set the wrap mode of the texture to Repeat or Mirror.
+Two sample textures are included to show off how it works.

+For VR, it can also be configured to face either the left eye, right eye or center of the eyes.
+The character's left eye should look at the right eye and vice-versa, for best effect.

+To use this feature, the mesh has to be a non-skinned mesh not affected by an armature.
+Rather, it should be a non-skinned mesh parented to the character's head, with the origin point of the mesh as the pivot point of the eye.
+Refer to [Vilar's Eye Tracking Shader](https://github.com/Vilar24/VilarVRC) for setup instructions.